ermites-io/passwd/README.md

 * v0.2.1: (MASTER BRANCH / NOT RELEASED/TAGGED THIS IS JUST MASTER).
 	* write key'd hash tests & concurrency tests.
 (ON GOING)
+	* moved to github hosting, after slow import and downtime.

 * v0.2.0:
 	* added key'd hash ability (using sha3-256/384 instead sha1/sha256) based on facebook key'd hmac salt/hash using